unitaryfund/unitary.fund/src/content/blog/2024_unitaryhack.md

 **Ready to get hacking?
 Check out all of our [live bounties](https://unitaryhack.dev/bounties/)!**

+## Hacking IRL
+This is the first year our amazing global community is hosting in-person meetups at various locations, so if you're somewhere near, you can attend:

+- May 31: Aalto University CS in Helsinki, Finland, starting at 18:00 for 24 hours.
+Pizza available!
+- May 31: Auditorio Raúl J. Marsal, Ciudad Universitaria, UNAM in Mexico City, Mexico, at 16 HRS UTC-6!
+- June 11: University of Washington HUB 145, Seattle, WA, USA, from 9 am to 5 pm, food will be available!

+If you'd like to host an event at your university, drop us a line at hack@unitary.fund, and we'll spread the word!
 ## Thank you to our supporters and maintainers who make this event possible!

 **Core Members:** [IBM Quantum](https://www.ibm.com/quantum), [DoraHacks](https://dorahacks.io/), [OQD](https://openquantumdesign.org/), and [Scientifica](https://www.scientifica.vc/);